dwaynedrexler/cleaning-data-project/CodeBook.md

 Feature Selection
 -----------------
-From the group who performed the study we provide the following description of their data (note we have altered the actual variable names to be more human-readable):
+From the group who performed the study I provide the following description of their data (note I have altered the actual variable names to be more human-readable):

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.